Mortgage rate comparison tool

-To compare rate types and terms, click on the filters icon beside the down payment percentage.
+Shopping around for the best rate can save you thousands on your mortgage.
+To instantly compare rate types and terms, click on the filters icon beside the down payment percentage in the Ratehub mortgage rate finder below.
 Input your location, the price of the home you want to purchase and your down payment amount.
-The mortgage rate finder will show you the lowest rates (and corresponding monthly payments) according to your inputs.
-You can also adjust the mortgage term and type depending on your needs.
-Plus, find out about prepayment options and other features that can help you save even more money and pay down your mortgage faster.
+You can also adjust the mortgage term and type.
+Then simply tap “Inquire” to get more info.

-Comparison shopping isn’t just for big ticket items like TVs and cars.
+Comparison shopping isn’t just for items like TVs and cars.
 In fact, the most significant comparison shopping you may ever do in your life involves hunting for the best mortgage rate.
-Because when it comes to mortgages, even a fraction of a percentage can add up to huge savings.
+Because when it comes to mortgages, even a fraction of a percentage point can add up to huge savings.

-Comparing mortgage rates online is a good first step towards securing a competitive rate.
+Comparing mortgage rates online is a good first step toward securing a competitive rate.
 However, you’ll also want to consider the many other factors that go into finding the best mortgage for your needs.
 For example, you may need the flexibility of an open mortgage (versus a closed mortgage that doesn’t allow you to increase your mortgage payments).
 Or you may want a mortgage with a shorter term, such as three years instead of five.

 Going beyond the rate and considering things like payment flexibility, the amortization and terms of your mortgage contract, and any potential penalty and administration fees tied to breaking the agreement, will ensure you have a comprehensive understanding of all the borrowing costs of your mortgage.